malierel/bettervlsub/README.md

 ##### version 0.6
 - Use definitive user agent for opensubtitle API
 - Fix a bug when video file path contains accents/special characters on linux (same bug on windows not corrected yet)

+## License

+BetterSub is released under the **GNU General Public License v2.0 or later (GPL-2.0-or-later)**.

+This project is based on **VLSub** by exebetche, a VLC extension distributed via addons.videolan.org.
+VLSub does not include an explicit license file in its original repository, but as a VLC ecosystem extension it is considered GPL-compatible.